tstatler/doctools/guides/acs/releasenotes/README.md

 * Fixed an issue where an application administrator was unable to check ACLs for a regular user.

+## 07 March 2014

+  * ACS now supports sending push notifications to devices located within a geographic region you specify.
+  For more information, see "Location-Based Push Notifications" in the [PushNotification](/cloud/latest/#!/api/PushNotifications)
+  API reference.

 ## 11 January 2013

   * The namespace used by the ACS SDKs for [Android](#!/guide/android) and [iOS](#!/guide/ios)